Long nineteenth century: Overview

 In religious contexts, specifically those concerning the history of the Catholic Church, the long 19th century was a period of centralization of papal power over the Catholic Church.
-This centralization was in opposition to the increasingly centralized nation states and contemporary revolutionary movements and used many of the same organizational and communication techniques as its rivals.
-The church's long 19th century extended from the French Revolution (1789) until the death of Pope Pius XII (1958).
-This covers the period between the decline of traditional Catholic power and the emergence of secular ideas within states, and the emergence of new thinking within the church after the election of Pope John XXIII.
+This centralization was in opposition to the increasingly centralized nation states and contemporary revolutionary movements, and used many of the same organizational and communication techniques as its rivals.
+The Church's long 19th century, covering the period between the decline of traditional Catholic power and the emergence of secular ideas within states and the emergence of new thinking within the church after the election of Pope John XXIII, extended from the French Revolution (1789) until the death of Pope Pius XII (1958).